 Capital City Bakery– 2211 east ceaser chavez.
 The best vegan baked goods in town.
 For real.
 Apple Pie ala mode Peanut Butter Crunch cupcakes this is where it’s at.
 Monday – Saturday 10am-7pm Sunday 11am-3pm

-Counter Culture- 2337 East Cesar Chavez Street All vegan diner with homemade seitan philly, soul food burrito, and mushroom beet burger and lots of raw and engine 2 friendly items.
+Counter Culture– 2337 East Cesar Chavez Street All vegan diner with homemade seitan philly, soul food burrito, and mushroom beet burger and lots of raw and engine 2 friendly items.
 Raw style desserts.
 I love their weekend brunch.
-Closed Monday until Sept ’14 when they move to a 7 day schedule, open until 10pm otherwise.
+Open until 10pm.
 Weekly specials on facebook.

 Gourmands– 2316 Webbervile Road.
 A pub with a patio and Ping Pong.
 Black Bean soup, hummus plate, veggie sandwich.
 Kitchen open until midnight.